andy5995/vs-fltk/docs/specs.md

 # Templating

 Templating is based on a `vs` custom XML preprocessor.
-Details about its syntax can be found [here](./static-templates.md)
+Details about its syntax can be found [here](https://github.com/karurochori/vs-templ).
+In `vs-fltk` its usage usually involves two files:
+- the static dataset contains any data needed for the generation of the final component.
+For vs, its root must be `<vs:sdata>` and provide a `s:template` attribute pointing to the actual component template.
+The conventional extension, like normal components, is `.vs`.
+- the template itself, containing a `vs` tree structure and entities in the `s` namespace as well.
+Its conventional extension is `.tvs`.
+These files shall never be used as components themselves.

+When importing or using a component which requires processing, its static dataset is used.